dakman/mysol/README.md

 * **Eliminating "Hot Wallet" Risk:** Traditional wallets allow you to drain 100% of your funds in seconds.
 If your phone is snatched or you experience a moment of poor judgment, your capital is gone.
 * **Willpower as a Service:** By moving enforcement to the blockchain, you outsource your discipline to an immutable auditor.
 The network simply won't let you overspend.
-* **Anti-Extortion:** In a hypothetical "wrench attack," an attacker can only force you to withdraw up to your daily limit.
+* **Anti-Extortion:** In a "wrench attack," an attacker can only force you to withdraw up to your daily limit.
 The bulk of your capital remains locked behind a time-based wall they cannot break.

 ---

-## 🛠 How It Works: Technical Deep Dive

-The protocol uses a **Program Derived Address (PDA)**.
-Unlike a standard wallet, a PDA has no private key.
-It can only be moved by the logic defined in the smart contract.
+## 🛠 Multi-Asset Support: SOL & USDC

+MySOL Vault handles both native Solana and SPL Tokens (specifically USDC).

+* **Native SOL:** Handled via direct lamport reassignment from the Vault PDA to the user.
+* **USDC (SPL Token):** The vault creates an **Associated Token Account (ATA)** owned by the Vault PDA.
+To withdraw, the program performs a `transfer_checked` CPI (Cross-Program Invocation) to the Solana Token Program, signing with the PDA's seeds.

 ### 1. The Rolling 24-Hour Window
-Unlike systems that reset at a fixed time (like Midnight UTC), MySOL Vault uses a **Relative Rolling Window**:
+Unlike systems that reset at a fixed time, MySOL Vault uses a **Relative Rolling Window**:
 * When you withdraw, the program records the `unix_timestamp`.
-* On the next withdrawal attempt, the program calculates the time elapsed since that timestamp.
+* On the next attempt, the program checks if `> 86,400 seconds` (24 hours) have passed.
-* If the difference is `> 86,400 seconds` (24 hours), your "Spent Today" counter resets to zero.
+* If yes, your "Spent Today" counter resets, allowing for a new withdrawal up to your limit.

 ### 2. Logic Gatekeepers
 * **`initialize_vault`**: Writes the rules.
 Once set, the `expiry_date` is a hard-coded deadline.
 * **`withdraw`**: The gatekeeper.
-It checks your balance, your limit, and the clock before executing a direct lamport transfer.
+It checks your balance, your limit, and the clock before executing the transfer.

 ---

 ## 🎯 Use Cases

-* **The Trader:** Lock away "Profit" into the vault so it cannot be revenge-traded back into the market the same day.
+* **The Profit Protector:** Lock away your daily trading profits in USDC so you don't trade them back into the market during a "tilt."
-* **The Student:** Set a daily allowance for living expenses while keeping the bulk of your SOL locked until the semester ends.
+* **The Living Allowance:** Deposit your monthly budget in USDC and set a daily limit (e.g., $50/day) to ensure your rent money lasts the whole month.
-* **The Security Conscious:** Keep your primary stack in a Vault.
-If your mobile wallet is compromised, a thief can only "trickle" out small amounts daily.
+* **The Security Layer:** Keep your primary stack in the Vault.
+If your mobile wallet is compromised, a thief can only "trickle" out small amounts daily, giving you time to move the remaining funds using a recovery key (if implemented) or wait out the clock.
-* **The Long-Term HODLer:** Use a 365-day enforcement period with a low limit to ensure you don't panic-sell during a pump.

 ---